alexa-smart-properties/skill-sample-for-webrtc-asp/README.md

 }
 ```

-After deploying your severside code located in the server folder use the URL in the varible below in the index. js file.
+After deploying your server-side code located in the server folder use the URL in the varible below in the index.js file.
 For more information about this, please review the server folder's [Demo WebRTC Server Instructions](./server/README.md).

 ```js
 {